-During July to December 2014, the Department of Health and Senior Services continued to use their HCBS Web Tool or InterRAI Home Care Assessment (Inter RAI HC) which is intended to enhance the client assessment process and HCBS authorization.
+From January to June 2015, representatives from the Department of Social Services - Division of Health and Senior Services reported no new or pending legislative initiatives that would affect the current MO MFP Program.
+The Department of Health and Senior Services continued to use their HCBS Web Tool or InterRAI Home Care Assessment (Inter RAI HC) which is intended to enhance the client assessment process and HCBS authorization.
 The Inter RAI HC focuses on a person's functioning and quality of life by assessing needs, strengths, and preferences.
 Upon completion, the Inter RAI HC calculates the participant's nursing facility level of care for eligibility purposes.
 This assessment is also intended to help provide a continuity of care across settings and promote a person centered evaluation.
-In conjunction to the HCBS Web Tool, DHSS has implemented a data base system, the Case Compass which focuses on gathering pertinent information on critical incidents/abuse, neglect and exploitation involving their clients which includes MFP participants.
-The Division of Senior and Disability Services replaced their third party assessors with HCBS call center and assessment teams.
+In conjunction with the HCBS Web Tool, DHSS has implemented a data base system, the Case Compass which focuses on gathering pertinent information on critical incidents/abuse, neglect and exploitation involving their clients which includes MO MFP participants.
+The Division of Senior and Disability Services replaced their third party assessors with HCBS Call Center (15 FTE) and Assessment Teams (75 FTE).
 These teams were tasked with processing new requests for Medicaid supported community services.
-They were also required to conduct pre-screening assessments and evaluate requested changes in individual plans.
+They were also required to conduct pre-screening assessments, assessments of level of care and evaluate requested changes in individual plans.
+Additional placement slots were added to the Medically Fragile Adult Waiver.
+After MO MFP ends, state funds will support these additional slots.